 DOE emphasizes schedules and work arrangements that support work-life balance, including telework, flexible work hours, remote opportunities, and compressed work schedules.
 There are many benefits entitlements for veterans, military spouses, and their families.
 For more information, visit Benefits of Working at Energy.

-If you’re a veteran who served on active duty in the U.S. Armed Forces and were separated under honorable conditions, or if you’re the spouse of an active-duty member or veteran, you may be eligible for special hiring authorities for veterans, veterans' preference, or military spouse appointing authorities.
-These veteran hiring authorities give you preference over other applicants in the hiring process.
-Veterans’ preference can be used when applying to permanent and temporary positions in both the competitive and excepted service of the executive branch.
+If you’re a veteran who served on active duty in the U.S. Armed Forces and separated under honorable conditions, or if you’re the spouse of an active-duty service member or veteran, you may be eligible to apply under special hiring authorities for veterans, veterans' preference, or military spouse appointing authorities.

 - CareerOne Stop Skills Profiler – CareerOne Stop Skills Profiler is sponsored by the U.S. Department of Labor, Employment and Training Administration, and provides resources for career exploration, training, and jobs.

 - Civil Service Retirement System (CSRS) and Federal Employees Retirement Systems (FERS) Handbook for Personnel and Payroll Offices - Creditable Military Service (Chapter 22) – OPM’s CSRS and FERS Handbook for Personnel and Payroll Offices is used to advise Federal agencies about various aspects of benefits administration; Chapter 22 covers Creditable Military Service.